 Evesham is filled with fruit orchards and rolling hills galore.
 I fell into the same traps as many and forgot to investigate my local area, opting to travel long distances for the next adventure – but not this weekend!
 We had a blast without spending a lot on fuel or hours of driving.
 Evesham is a Market town with an Abbey, Armoury and history steeped in legends.
 The abbey was, in a roundabout way, responsible for the name of Evesham.
 It seems that, Eoves, a herdsman of the Bishop of Worcester, had a vision of the Virgin Mary at this spot.
 Evesham Abbey, and consequently the town that grew around it, immortalised Eoves name.
 Evesham's Exports The Vale of Evesham prides itself

 I was lucky enough to have grown up on the outskirts of South London.
 My grandmother had moved to Holbury, just outside the New Forest and the best thing about visiting was a trip to see the horses!
-We returned to see what the New Forest was offering and were not disappointed! .
-Me and my brother with a pony For this trip we stayed at Hollands Wood Campsite (through campingintheforest.co.uk).
+We returned years later to see what the New Forest was offering and were not disappointed!
+Shetland Pony in the New Forest For this trip we stayed at Hollands Wood Campsite (through campingintheforest.co.uk).
 The site is advertised as a perfect retreat for mind and body.
 Celebrity broadcaster and environmental campaigner David Bellamy described it as a paradise park.
 It is situated in 22 hectares of oak woodland and although the facilities are limited to toilets, showers and 600 grass only pitches, (they don't have

 Make your dream a reality.
 It is something many of us put off.
 I was just like most of you.
 Living in a house, working and paying into a pension and I liked cosy evenings on the sofa under a duvet.
 I had debts a few years prior but managed to get back on my feet.
 My hobbies include music, walking and hanging out with my friends.
 My generation were raised on this notion that we all need to watch the news, have a 9-5 job, pop out a few kids, work some more and then retire.
 For many years I had just accepted this model was the one we all had to live by.
 I understood my place in the world